Hans Henrik Anckarheim: Governor of Saint Barthélemy

 On 19 March 1801, a large British fleet approached the island.
 Anckarheim tried to mount a defense but could only muster 35 militiamen in addition to the 18 Swedish soldiers stationed on the island.
 After hastily assembling the War council the following day, it was decided that the island would surrender.
 During this time, he became a prisoner of war but was allowed to stay on the island, acting as place de major, unlike his predecessor, the former governor af Trolle, who was sent to Antigua along with other Swedish officials.

 The French landed on the island on the night of 12 November 1807 with a few ships carrying around 100 men.
-After a short exchange of fire between them and the soldiers at Fort Karl, which left two Swedish soldiers dead, the French commander, major Mitton, declared to Anckarheim that he was not interested in harming the island or its inhabitants.
+After a short exchange of fire between the invaders and the garrison at Fort Karl, which killed two Swedish soldiers, the French commander, Major Mitton, declared to Anckarheim that he was not interested in harming the island or its inhabitants.
 The purpose of French expedition was to put an end to the trade conducted by a Jewish merchant named William Israël.
-Israël had been conducting a profitable trade with Saint-Domingue, something the French authorities wanted to put an end to.
-At the time of the French arrival, Israël had already left the island and the French confiscated all his belongings that were left behind, which included a brig and a schooner.
+Israël had been conducting a profitable trade with Haiti, something the French wanted to put an end to.
+At the time of the French arrival, Israël had already left the island and the invaders confiscated all his belongings that were left behind, which included a brig and a schooner.
 The French held the island for less than 24 hours before departing.